Visiting medical students from the U.S. and Canada

 Clerkship Administrator: Alexis Rush

 The Department of Emergency Medicine offers an Emergency Medicine Scholars Program (EMSP) for visiting students.
-The Emergency Medicine Scholars Program (EMSP) is a funded program designed to provide a broad, month-long educational experience within the University of Washington Department of Emergency Medicine for exceptional fourth year medical students from a broad range of those who are under-represented in medicine.
+The EMSP is a funded program, open to all students at LCME-accredited and COCA-accredited US medical schools, designed to provide a broad, month-long educational experience within the University of Washington Department of Emergency Medicine for exceptional fourth year medical students from a broad range of those who have overcome significant barriers and/or traveled a great distance on their way to becoming a physician and/or have demonstrated a commitment to advancing and advocating for diversity, equity, and inclusion.

 For more information, please see the EMSP website.